Marin Premeru

 Marin Premeru (born 29 August 1990, in Rijeka) is a Croatian discus thrower and shot putter with a personal best of 63.38 in the discus and 20.59 in the shot put.
 With 22.79 metres, Premeru is the third best youth competitor in history in 5 kg shot put.

 Premeru was coached by Ivan Ivančić.

+Premeru served a four-year ban from 2016 to 2020 for an anti-doping rule violation after testing positive for GHRP-2.